nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 (Current Choice):** Search all fields for the keyword <br>
   - Pros:
     - This is the most intuitive approach.
-    - For all above mentioned scenarios a-c, this alternative is will produce the most useful result.
+    - For all above mentioned scenarios a-c, this alternative will produce the most useful result.
   - Cons:
     - If there is a lot of data it will take more time to search all fields for every person.
     - Requires the most complex implementation among all alternatives.